-In addition, Germany has notified5 the EU about proposed national legislation that would require the use of a functional barrier for packaging and FCM that were made from recycled paper.
+Additionally, Germany has notified the EU and WTO about proposed national legislation that would require the use of a functional barrier for packaging and FCM that were made from recycled paper.
 The aim is to prevent the transfer of mineral oil aromatic hydrocarbons (MOAH) from FCM into the food inside.
 MOAH are under scrutiny for their possible carcinogenic potential.
-They can get in to FCM from recycled paper when the paper was printed with mineral oil-based ink.
+They can get into FCM from recycled paper when the paper was printed with mineral oil-based ink.
 A functional barrier will not be needed if the transfer of MOAH remains below the defined detection limit.
+The legislative process was interrupted by the result of the September 2021 general elections, which required the formation of a new government with a different party coalition governing, including a new Minister of Food and Agriculture.
+The process will start up again once a new minister takes office.